A Brief History of Alcoholics Anonymous

-The book Alcoholics Anonymous was published in 1939 as a collaborative effect of the first one hundred members of the group.
-The “Big Book,” as members now refer to it, was written with the purpose of communicating the group’s message and spreading their new found solution to those still suffering from the disease of alcoholism.
-By the end of 1939, the young groups had adopted the name of the book from which they derived their teachings.
-The publication of the book marked the end of the experimental phase of the program.
+The book Alcoholics Anonymous was published in 1939 as a combined effect of the first one hundred members of the group.
+The “Big Book,” as members now refer to it, was written to communicate the group’s message and spread their newfound solution to those still suffering from the disease of alcoholism.
+By the end of 1939, the young groups had adopted the book’s name from which they derived their teachings.
+The publication of the bookmarked the end of the experimental phase of the program.

 The 12 Steps & 12 Traditions

 The success of Alcoholics Anonymous is due to the 12 step approach by which the groups abide.
-These steps are heavily influenced by the principle teachings of the Oxford Group, but were expanded and revised to focus solely on promoting sobriety.
+These steps gather heavy influence by the principle teachings of the Oxford Group, but expand and revise to focus solely on promoting sobriety.

-The Twelve Steps are a method by which people are guided through to successfully recover from alcoholism.
-The steps have now been adapted to help people recover from any addiction or negative behavior.
+The Twelve Steps are a method by which people guide themselves with the help of others to recover from alcoholism successfully.
+The steps also adapt to help people recover from any addiction or negative behavior.
 The twelve traditions are guidelines for the successful functioning of the individual groups and all of AA.

 The Doctors Opinion

-Prior to the publication of Alcoholics Anonymous, alcoholics were thought to simply suffer from a lack of morality and character.
+Before the publication of Alcoholics Anonymous, alcoholics were thought to suffer from a lack of morality and character simply.
 The prologue, The Doctors Opinion, contains a letter written by Dr. William D. Silkworth, who once treated Bill W for alcoholism in New York.

 Silkworth was the first to describe alcoholism as a disease and explained that alcoholics are “both bodily and mentally different” from non-alcoholics.
 He further describes aspects that had previously baffled those who suffered from the disease, the characteristic three-pronged manifestation of an “allergy of the body” and “an obsession of the mind,” combined with “a spiritual malady.”

-The revelation that alcoholics are in fact suffering from a disease and not simply bad people has allowed many to overcome their addiction to alcohol.
+The revelation that alcoholics are suffering from a disease and not simply bad people has allowed many to overcome their addiction to alcohol.

 Alcoholics Anonymous Now

 The book has undergone several revisions since its first publication.
-Many other 12 step programs have also been started thanks to the pioneering works of Bill W and Dr. Bob.
+Many other 12 step programs also influence the recovery space thanks to the pioneering works of Bill W and Dr. Bob.
 The number of AA members has steadily grown and spread across the globe.